parcels/russianpost/README.md

     # Type
     parcel.type

+### Barcode validator

+You can use the included barcode validator separately.
+It not only validates the format of a barcode, but also calculates check digits and tests barcodes against them.

+    barcode = RussianPost::Barcode.new("EC123456789RU")
+    barcode.valid #=> false

+    barcode = RussianPost::Barcode.new("RD025500807SE")
+    barcode.valid #=> true

 ### Operations API

 Each `Operation` responds to the following methods.
 If there is no information, methods return `nil`.
 See the [wiki](https://github.com/artemshitov/russianpost/wiki) for a list of what else can be returned.